 Character education

 There has always been an emphasis on ‘academic’ ability; how well children can remember facts and figures, how well they can articulate answers in writing and how to carry out mathematical or scientific processes.
 However, the world is changing rapidly.
-Digital technology, virtual reality, and even artificial intelligence are putting increased emphasis on a different range of skills and attributes.
+Digital technology, virtual reality, and now artificial intelligence are putting increased emphasis on a different range of skills and attributes.

 What is character education?

 Character education is the development of a range of traits valuable to people in life both in and outside the world of work.
-Some of these traits include the very fundamental traits of good human beings such as honesty and kindness, many of which should be embedded in children from a very young age, indeed.
+Some of these traits include the very fundamental traits of good human beings such as honesty and kindness, many of which should be embedded in children from a very young age.
 More complex traits include resourcefulness, endeavour, leadership, teamwork and a willingness to fail – these are harder to develop, especially in some children.

 Surely this should be the number one priority for all schools and institutions in this day and age?